spectrocloud/librarium/packages/docs/content/14-troubleshooting/00-palette-namespaces-podes.md

 |reach-system    |          reach-controller-manager-< UUID >  |

 # Enterprise NameSpaces with Pods

-The namespace to pod mapping for Palette vSphere Gateway (PCG).
+The namespace to pod mapping for Palette On-Prem Enterprise Clusters.

 |PALETTE NAMESPACES|PODES|
 |--|--|